Big Trees Sale

 Trees should be planted in the right location to protect power lines from damage.
-Read about Baltimore Gas and Electric's (BGE) Right Tree Right Place Program.
+Read about Baltimore Gas and Electric's (BGE) Right Tree Right Place Program for more information.

-Tree shelter kits are available to protect your trees from deer browsing and buck rubbing.
+Tree shelter kits are sold to protect your trees from deer browsing and buck rubbing.
 Each kit costs $8 and includes:

 - A 64-inch length of deer fencing to make a 20-inch diameter, five-foot tall tree shelter